olemp/did/.readme/3-contributing.md

 ### Commits and commitlint
 #### Husky hooks
-We are using [husky](https://github.com/typicode/husky) hooks to automatically run npm script `lint:fix` before commits.
+We are using [husky](https://github.com/typicode/husky) hooks to automatically run npm script `eslint:fix` before commits.
 This is to make sure all files are linted and ready to go at all times.
 This is easy to forget when working on a branch.

 You ***can** (but shouldn't) bypass pre-commit and commit-msg hooks using Git `--no-verify` option: